chromium/chromium/docs/webui_build_configuration.md

 manifest_files: List of manifest files listing additional files that should be
                 added to the grd.
 grdp_files: List of .grdp files that should be included in the grd.
 Generally
             such files are also created with generate_grd().
+This option can only be used if a .grd file is produced, since .grdp files can't be nested.
 grd_prefix: The prefix to use for the grd resource IDs.
 Resources will be named
             with the following pattern: IDR_GRD_PREFIX_INPUT_FILE_PATH
 out_grd: The output grd file to write.
+Must end with either '.grd' or '.grdp'.
 resource_path_rewrites: Paths to rewrite.
 In general, the path in input_files,
                         or the path listed in a manifest, will be used as the resource path, i.e. "foo/bar.js" will have that path